-With this year’s theme being The Roaring Twenty-Twenties, dancers and instructors will wear costumes from the 1920s and incorporate dance elements from that period in their performances.
-Attendees are invited to dress in 1920s attire as well.
+With this year’s theme being Disco Nights, dancers and instructors will wear costumes from the Disco era and incorporate dance elements from that period in their performances.
+Attendees are invited and encouraged to dress in 1970s/Disco attire as well.

-Local comedian/entertainer and UNO communications professor Cameron Logsdon will serve as this year’s emcee, and former dancers/participants Melissa Marvin, Shonna Dorsey and Benny Chandler will serve as the judging panel.
+Local comedian/entertainer and UNO communications professor Cameron Logsdon will once again serve as this year’s emcee.
+Former KMTV 3NewsNow Morning Blend teammates Mary Nelson, Mike DiGiacomo and Kayla Thomas will sit on the judges’ panel.

-Other sponsorships (including the virtual broadcast) remain available.
+Other sponsorships are still available.
 Please contact YES Director of Development Barb Farho to learn more about the advantages of becoming a Dance for a Chance sponsor.

 Dance for a Chance will also include silent auction items.
-YES would love the opportunity to highlight your business, so if you’d like to make donations for that as well.
+YES would love the opportunity to highlight your business, so if you’d like to make donations, please contact Barb.